imrehankhan/Meal-token-automation/README.md

-Scan your ID card Barcode, and get to know that you are a hosteller
+Scan your ID card Barcode, and get to know that you are a hosteller or Dayscholar